One week ago my husband and I drove our only child to college.

 Before my son left for college we gave away or threw out old toys, school papers, and other items no longer needed.
-This purging of the old was a physical step in acknowledging the transition we were both going to face while reducing the cognitive load on our brains and freeing up energy to consider what is next.
+This purging of the old was a physical step in acknowledging the transition we were both going to face while reducing the cognitive load on our brains and freeing up the energy to focus what would be next.

 3. Follow curiosity.

-For many, myself included, the road ahead is obscure with only tiny cracks of light guiding us forward.
+For many, myself included, the road ahead is obscure with only tiny cracks of light hinting at a way forward.
 How do you figure out what is next?

 By being present you can begin to be more engaged in your life and uncover your interests and passions.